dig412/beanstalk-presentation/presentation.md

 ```

 * PHP Notice - uncatchable
-* Just reconnect each time!
+* "Just reconnect each time!"
+    * Not a great solution...

 ---
 class: center, middle